bailabs/esc-pos-printer-flutter/README.md

 # ESC POS Printer for Flutter

 A fFutter plugin to connect and print on ESC/POS USB Printer.
+This is a fork that is migrated to AndroidX and works on Flutter 2.2.3 stable channel.
+Original credit goes to [@marcusfelix](https://github.com/marcusfelix).

 ## Installation